rodney-sibanda/Adidas-Sale-Report-2020---2021---DB---Excel/README.md

 # Data used

-The dataset is in CSV format, and it was cleaned and processed for analysis through excel basic excel filtering functions.
+To execute this analysis on Adidas sales across 2020 and 2021, a publicaly available dataset downloaded from kaggle was used.
+The dataset is a structured in a tabular .csv data with over 9,000 rows and 10 columns.

 # Analyses derived from the dataset